Religion or Belief Discrimination at Work

 How We Can Help

-- Represent you in Employment Tribunal proceedings where necessary
+- Represent you at Employment Tribunal hearings

 - Advise on related claims such as constructive dismissal or harassment